Quantum machine learning of large datasets using randomized measurements: Discussion

 \section{Discussion}

-We demonstrated machine learning of large datasets with quantum computers using randomized measurements.
-The machine learning data is encoded into hardware efficient PQCs, where the number $M$ of features scales linearly with the depth $d$ of the circuit and number $N$ of qubits.
-The kernel is characterized by the QFIM and its eigenvalues and eigenvectors~\cite{haug2021capacity}.
+\revB{Our work demonstrates a practical method to learn large datasets on noisy quantum computers with intermediate qubit numbers.
+Randomized measurement enables a linear scaling in dataset size $L$ and encodes high-dimensional data with number of features scaling linearly with quantum circuit depth $d$.} We show our encoding can be characterized by the QFIM and its eigenvalues and eigenvectors~\cite{haug2021capacity}.
 As the behavior of the kernel is crucial for effectively learning and generalizing data, future work could design the QFIM to improve the capability of quantum machine learning models.
 We demonstrated the NPQC with a simple and exactly known QFIM, which could be a useful basis to study quantum machine learning on large quantum computers.

-The relation of our PQCs and radial basis function kernels~\cite{haug2021optimal} gives us a strong indication that our encoding is at least as powerful as classical machine learning kernels and could be used to study the power of quantum machine learning~\cite{abbas2020power}.
-However, we stress that the description as radial basis function kernels is only approximate and fails for very small kernel values, which may hide possible quantum advantages~\cite{huang2021power}.
+\revB{We encode the data in hardware efficient PQCs, which are known to be hard to simulate classically for large numbers of qubits~\cite{arute2019quantum}.
+This type of PQC has been used in quantum machine learning experiments~\cite{peters2021machine}.
+While sampling from these circuits is difficult to simulate on classical computers, we find that the quantum kernel closely follow the radial basis function kernel up to exponentially small kernel values~\cite{haug2021optimal}.
+Similarly, many other classes of quantum kernels have efficient classical representations~\cite{schreiber2022classical}.
+The resemblance with a classical kernel implies that these quantum kernels are unlikely to achieve an advantage over classical methods~\cite{huang2021power}.
+However, we note that radial basis function type of kernels have been of interest in quantum optics~\cite{chatterjee2016generalized} and can serve as a reliable benchmark of quantum machine learning methods.
+Further, the non-trivial weight matrix $\mathcal{F}$ could be of independent interest in machine learning~\cite{musavi1992training}. }